ndstudgov/Constitution/README.md

 duties.
 (D) Commitments and expectations of incoming Senators.
-14 Constitution of the Undergraduate Student Body 01/17/2017 (E) The department structure and solicitation of departmental preferences.
+(E) The department structure and solicitation of departmental preferences.
 (2) This workshop shall be coordinated by